 Yardages and cutting instructions are based on 42" of usable fabric width.
 Measurements include 1/4" seam allowances.
 Sew with right sides together unless otherwise stated.

 Cut pieces in the following order.
-Click here for the Half Hexagon Pattern.
+Click on "Download this Project" above for the Half Hexagon Pattern.

 From assorted prints, cut: